mjaymeyer/aeris-aair-home-assistant/README.md

 #### Automation Yaml:

-Here's a basic yaml confiugration that only executes if you haven't switched the purifier off.
+Here's a basic yaml configuration that only executes if you haven't switched the purifier off.
 It keeps a minimum fan speed of 10% up to a PM2.5 reading of 40.
 Above that it will take the reading *0.25 for the fan speed.

 ```